Drippin

 Drippin (Korean: 드리핀, stylized in all caps) is a South Korean boy band formed by Woollim Entertainment in 2020.
-The group made their debut on October 28, 2020, with the EP Boyager.
+The group composed of six members: Hyeop, Yunseong, Changuk, Dongyun, Minseo, and Junho.
+Originally a seven-member group, Alex departed from the group on July 28, 2023 due to poor health conditions and anxiety concerns.
+The group officially debuted on October 28, 2020, with the EP Boyager.

+Name

+The group's name, Drippin is based on the new words meaning cool and awesome, and is a cool and awesome group that leads music, fashion, and trends with its diverse charms.
+It contains the ambition to become a group and write a new history in the music industry.

 Career

 Pre-debut

 Prior to debut, all of the members except for Alex competed in the competition reality show Produce X 101, with Cha Jun-ho finishing ninth in the program and thus becoming a member of the project group X1.
 The remaining members with an additional trainee named Lee Sung-jun (now a part of the group Blank2y) released the single "1M1S" under the name W Project 4.
 The single charted at number 81 on Billboard's K-pop Hot 100.

 2020–2021: Debut and subsequent releases

-In September 2020, Woollim Entertainment announced the debut of a new boy group that would be composed of seven members called Drippin.
-They participated in a reality program, released through KT's Seezn, We are Drippin, documenting the process leading up to their debut.
-The group debuted on October 28 with the extended play Boyager, a combination of the word "boy" and "voyager", after the Voyager program.
+In September 2020, Woollim Entertainment announced that would be debuting boy group composed of seven members called Drippin.
+They released the reality program through KT's Seezn, We are Drippin, documenting the process leading up to their debut.
+The group debuted on October 28 with the release of their first extended play, Boyager, a combination of the word "boy" and "voyager" after the Voyager program.

-On March 16, 2021, the group released their second EP, A Better Tomorrow, and it's title track "Young Blood".
+On March 16, 2021, Drippin released their second EP, A Better Tomorrow, with the lead single "Young Blood".

-On June 29, 2021, the group released their first single album, Free Pass, and it's title track of the same name.
+On June 29, 2021, Drippin released their first single album, "Free Pass", with the lead single of the same name.

 On November 11, 2021, Drippin released the promotional single "Vertigo" through Universe Music for the mobile application, Universe.